 VI.
 Towards A Critical Appreciation of Dual Belonging

 John Hick, Paul Knitter, Raimundo Panikkar, Stanley Samartha, and others have championed the relativist positions which are untenable for Evangelicals holding to exclusivist claims of Jesus.
 Gavin D’Costa and Mark Heim have presented scathing critiques on the pluralist positions, namely, that pluralists deny others the right to alternative positions, which is a contradiction to the pluralist position.
-Once conversions and truth-validations are made illegitimate within religious conversations, then the rigour and quality of dialogues diminish radically into mere religious chatter.
+Once conversions and truth validations are made illegitimate within religious conversations, then the rigour and quality of dialogues diminish radically into mere religious chater.

 Important critiques from Evangelicals on the relativistic positions focus on the problem of criteria for evaluating truth claims, the requirements to first sacrifice any faith positions, and a reductionism of the diversity of religions into a monolithic faith.